erikdyan/toxic_span_detection/README.md

 * `--class_weights CLASS_WEIGHTS CLASS_WEIGHTS CLASS_WEIGHTS`: weights to assign to each class ("B-toxic", "I-toxic", and "Other", respectively)
 * `--tfidf`: appends the TF-IDF weight of each token to its hidden output vector
 * `--wordlist`: appends a wordlist feature (True/False) to the hidden output vector of each token
-* `--crf`: replaces the fully connected layer with a CRF
+* `--crf`: adds a CRF on top of the fully connected layer